Available from Amazon, and on Barnes & Noble and other stores via Ingram (ISBN 9781088236079 print, 9781088240502 ebook).

 A note on the 2023 print & book editions

-This essay was originally published in The Objective Standard back in Fall 2006 under the title “19th-Century French Painting and Philosophy”.
+This essay was originally published in The Objective Standard back in Fall 2006 (vol. 1, no. 3) under the title “19th-Century French Painting and Philosophy“.
 In TOS, for financial reasons, the images were grouped on a few glossy pages inserted in the middle of the essay.
 However, I have very strong feelings about the layout of art-history books in print: I want the images facing the text, and if the author asks me to compare images, I want those images on the same or facing pages.
 So for this print version, I’ve lightly edited the text, but I’ve also revamped the layout, made the images larger, and added some images that it wasn’t feasible to include earlier.

 I also have strong feelings about reading art-history in ebook format: I want images immediately following the relevant text.
 I’ve laid out the ebook of Seismic Shifts that way.
 Unfortunately it’s impossible to control where images will fall on screens of a hundred different sizes, but at least you won’t have to scroll back many, many screens to find them.